Impressment: English and later British naval impressment laws

-The first act of Parliament legalising this practice was passed in the reign of Queen Elizabeth in 1563 and was known as "An Act touching political considerations for the maintenance of the navy".
+The first act of Parliament legalising this practice was passed in the reign of Queen Elizabeth in 1563, the Maintenance of the Navy Act 1562 (5 Eliz.
+1. c.
+4), and had the long title "An Act touching political considerations for the maintenance of the navy".
 It was renewed many times until 1631.
-In the Vagabonds Act 1597, several lists of persons were subject to impressment for service in the fleet.
+In the Vagabonds Act 1597 (39 Eliz.
+1. c.
+4), several lists of persons were subject to impressment for service in the fleet.
 Following the execution of King Charles I, the Rump Parliament passed several acts in 1649 and 1650 concerning the encouragement of officers, mariners and for the impressment of seamen (e.g. 22 February 1648/9).
-In 1695, an act of Parliament was passed to build a permanent register of 30,000 men for ready call-up by the navy, "without having recourse to the barbarous and unconstitutional practice of pressing".
+The Greenwich Hospital, etc. Act 1695 (7 & 8 Will.
+3. c.
+21) was passed to build a permanent register of 30,000 men for ready call-up by the navy, "without having recourse to the barbarous and unconstitutional practice of pressing".
 The act also established basic rules and benefits for all types of seamen, including access to Greenwich Hospital.

 With wars raging in Europe and in America the Navigation Act 1703 (2 & 3 Ann. c.
 6) was passed "for the Encrease of Seamen and better Encouragement of Navigation, and the Protection of the Coal Trade".
 This act gave parish authorities the power to indenture and apprentice boys to the sea, from as young as 10, until age 21; it also reaffirmed that rogues and vagabonds were subject to be pressed into the navy.
 The act establishes administration and regulations for the act, including youth who volunteer for the indenture and certain seamen engaged in the coal trade supplying cities, are exempt from impressment for three years.
 This act was followed by the Recruiting Act 1703 (2 & 3 Ann. c.
 13), which allows impressing able-bodied men into the army and navy who did not have visible means of subsistence; also as a wartime measure the act relaxes English crewing requirements under the Navigation Acts, to make experienced English seamen more available to serve on ships of war.
 In 1740, impressment was limited to men between 18 and 45, and it also exempted foreigners.